 How Can I Know If My Baby Has Heat Rash?

-Babies have soft, delicious skin.
+A Baby’s skin is soft and delicious skin.
 This suggests that their skin is more sensitive and susceptible to conditions like dryness, eczema, and rashes.
 Baby Heat Rash is often identified by the subsequent symptoms:

 - Patches of red, itchy skin tiny bumps or pimples Slight inflammation or puffiness Irritation and discomfort if you’ve noticed these telltale signs on your baby’s skin, they’ll be affected by prickly heat.